polymorphl/go-kv/README.md

 - `PING` - Test server connectivity
 - `ECHO` - Echo back the provided message
 - `TYPE` - Get the type of a key
+- `KEYS` - Get all keys matching a pattern
 - `CONFIG` - Get configuration parameters

 ### String Operations